What Visa Do You Need to Play Cricket in the USA?

 The P-1A Visa: Best Fit for Cricketers

-The P-1A visa is specifically for internationally recognized athletes who are coming to the U.S. to compete in a professional-level event, either as individuals or as part of a team.
+The P-1A visa is designed for internationally recognized athletes coming to the U.S. to compete in a professional-level event, either as individuals or as part of a team.

-To be eligible, you’ll need to show that you meet at least two of the following:
+To be eligible, you’ll need to show that you meet at least two of the following criteria:

 Played at the college or university level in the U.S.